-In May 2015, the Corporation closed a private placement of 4,000,000 Common Shares at a price of US\$1.00 per share for gross proceeds of US\$4,000,000 to Eastern Capital Limited ("Eastern").
-Eastern subscribed for 4,000,000 Common Shares.
+In May 2016, the Corporation closed a private placement of 24,560,000 Common Shares at a price of US\$1.00 per share for gross proceeds of US\$24,560,000 to Eastern.
+Eastern subscribed for 24,560,000 Common Shares.
 The Common Shares are subject to a four month hold period.
 Pursuant to the terms of the private placement, in the event that the Corporation completes an equity financing within 180 days and the price per share is lower than US\$1.00, the price per share paid by Eastern will be adjusted to the lower price per share and it will, accordingly, receive additional Common Shares for no additional consideration.
-Furthermore, in the event that the Corporation completes an equity financing within 180 days and the Corporation issues or grants additional securities, contractual rights or entitlements to Eastern.
+Furthermore, in the event that the Corporation completes an equity financing within 180 days and the Corporation issues or grants additional securities, contractual rights or entitlements to any of the subscribers, then the Corporation shall issue or grant the same additional securities, contractual rights or entitlements to Eastern.